Networking Reception and Dinner: Tuesday, June 3, 6:00 PM

 Crash-Course on Design Thinking

-In our opening session, you will have the opportunity to engage in a fast-paced design thinking exercise with experts from the award winning global design firm, IDEO.
+In our opening session, you will have the opportunity to engage in a fast-paced design thinking exercise with experts Vivian Barad and Judy Guo from the award winning global design firm, IDEO.
 The session is meant to stir your creative thinking about packaging innovations that could touch the wine industry, and get you ready for a day of discussion, debate and discovery.

 Applying Research to Package Decisions

-Improve your odds of a successful package design or revision by doing your homework.
-In this session, participants will review best practices in using research and data in the design phase as well as in choosing the best package, including idea generation, decision criteria, cost and distribution aspects, and a case study.
+Improve your odds of success by doing your homework!
+In this session, Christian Miller from Full Glass Research will discuss with you the pros and cons of doing research, and why so many companies skip this step when considering package design.
+You will have the opportunity to review best practices while hearing about real life examples from industry and discuss topics such as idea generation, decision criteria, and cost and distribution decision points.
 You’ll come away understanding the good, the bad, and the potential pitfalls you will come up against when making packaging decisions.

 Consumer and Retail Trends

-Hear the latest proprietary wine industry market trends data directly from the researchers at Neilsen.
+Hear the latest proprietary wine industry market trends data directly from the researchers at Nielsen.
 Discover which packages are making a splash, and which packages are just sinking?

 Real World Case Studies

-After lunch, you’ll have the opportunity to hear from individuals who have lead their wineries through package design revolutions, using packaging to launch new products and reach new markets.
+If you’ve seen the Sofia canned wine and wondered, “How did Coppola come up with that?”, now is your chance to find out the answer to that question and much more!
+After lunch, you’ll have the opportunity to hear from Corey Beck of Coppola, Alison Crowe from Garnet Vineyards / Plata Wine Partners and others who have lead their wineries through package design revolutions, using packaging to launch new products and reach new markets.
 Hear directly from the inside what went well, what could have gone better, and the unexpected obstacles that needed to be overcome.
 Ask questions and get answers while working through a packaging decision tree tool designed specifically for this program.

 What’s New in Glass and Sustainable Alternatives?

-Conversations that Matter: Fads, Trends and Launches from the Wine Industry
+Conversations that Matter: Fads, Trends and Ideas That Took Hold

 What’s new, what’s coming, what should we be watching?
-In this session, you will be given the opportunity to talk with industry insiders and debate their predictions for the future.
+In this session, you will be given the opportunity to talk with industry insiders such as Bill Leigon, Tim Keller, and Jordan Kivelstadt and debate their predictions for the future.
 We’ll talk through what’s happening today and what fads and trends are on the horizon.
 Come and participate in a good-spirited debate with some of the industry’s most opinionated thought leaders.

 UPDATE: Andrew Barkett is leaving his post as senior engineer at Facebook to bring his decade of experience in Silicon Valley to become the first-ever chief technology officer for the Republican National Committee.The June 4 announcement has stirred a whirlwind of media coverage, including the Huffington Post and Washington Post.Bark